WICG/display-locking/explainer-beforematch.md

 element is the target element of the `beforematch` event, but we can also modify any related style or DOM based on the target's location.

-The effect of this example is that the section is briefly highlighted in cornsilk on an active find-in-page match.
-Any effect added by the developer happens in addition to the user-agent highlight the found match.
+The highlighting, and any other effect added by the developer, happens in addition to the user-agent highlighting the found match.

 ### Privacy Concerns